Wine appellations

 Napa Valley AVA

-California — North Coast AVA Mediterranean
+California — North Coast

 The most editorially significant American wine region.
 Cabernet-dominant Mediterranean valley with 16 nested sub-AVAs spanning dramatically different terroirs.